riberk/embed_it/embed_it/README.md

         // struct name for `Entry` (default `Entry`). struct_name = AssetsEntry,
     ),
-    // if true, macros will be use extension as a part of `StructName`s and `methos_name`s
+    // if true, the macro will use the extension as a part of `StructName`s and `method_name`s
     // e.g. hello.txt turns into HelloTxt/hello_txt() if with_extension = true, and Hello/hello() if with_extension = false
     // default is false
     with_extension = true,